 So let's start with the idea/definition of God in Islam.
-You have already placed a question here Who is God?
+You have already asked a question in this site regarding this- Who is God?
 Do all Muslims agree on one definition?.
 And there are some very good, well organized discussion about this matter.
 To summarize, there are many verses of Quran and Ahadith that mention the attributes of Allah- the most important being Surat Al-'Ikhlas http://quran.com/112 (you can check different translations here).
 Another important source is the 99 names of Allah- http://en.wikipedia.org/wiki/99_Names_of_God, where each one is describing an attribute of Allah.
 All these indicates that Allah is a supreme being with His own personality and consciousness.
-So, any idea about God or Allah will be compatible with Islam, if it conforms all these points.
+So, to be compatible with Islam, any idea about God or Allah has to conform all these points.

 "Everything is God".

 Here "everything" is normally interpreted as "the nature" or "the universe" which we are within and experiencing.
 That means the nature or universe is identical to God.
-This is almost same as the other definition-
+This is almost same as the other statement-

 "The universe or nature is a manifestation of God".